THE 20/22 ACT SOCIETY

 ABOUT PUERTO RICO

-- Puerto Rico is an unincorporated territory of the United States located in the Caribbean with roughly 3.7 million residents
+- Puerto Rico is an unincorporated territory of the United States located in the Caribbean with roughly 3 million residents.

-- Puerto Rico operates under the legal, monetary, and banking systems of the United States
+- Puerto Rico operates under the legal, financial, and banking systems of the United States.

-- New residents are protected under U.S. law and a U.S. passport is not required for travel between the U.S. and Puerto Rico
+- Residents of Puerto Rico are protected under U.S. law and do not require a passport for travel between the Mainland and Puerto Rico.

 - Cost Advantages vs. Continental U.S.

-- There are six regional airports to reach every corner of the islands
+- There are eight regional airports to reach every corner of the islands, most frequently used are on San Juan, Aguadilla, Ponce, Vieques, and Culebra.

-- Many major airlines have service to Puerto Rico including American Airlines, Continental, Delta, United, JetBlue, US Airways, Southwest and Virgin Atlantic
+- Many major airlines provide operations in Puerto Rico, including American Airlines, Continental, Delta, United, JetBlue, US Airways, Southwest and Virgin Atlantic.

 ISLAND LIFE

 Following the Spanish-American War, Spain ceded Puerto Rico to the United States under the 1896 Treaty of Paris.
 At this time, the economy of Puerto Rico heavily relied on its sugar crop.
-In the middle of the century, free market reforms spread across the island, transforming Puerto Rico into the manufacturing powerhouse and prominent tourist destination that it is today.
-Recently, the legislature of Puerto Rico sought to add to this legacy through Acts 20, 22, and 273.
+In the middle of the century, free-market reforms spread across the island, transforming Puerto Rico into the manufacturing powerhouse and prominent tourist destination that we recognize today.
+The legislature of Puerto Rico sought to add to this legacy through Acts 20, 22, and 273, which have been recently codified and maintained under Act 60 of 2019, also known as the “Code of Incentives of Puerto Rico”.

-New and sweeping changes are taking place in Puerto Rico.
-Puerto Rico has passed legislation in 2012 to incentivise investors and service providers of all industries to relocate their headquarters to the island.
-In return for the island’s gained economic growth, these organizations and individuals are allowed new and exciting benefits.
-These new benefits apply to individuals and organizations who relocate to Puerto Rico and may include significant reductions of income taxes on long-term capital gains, dividends, interest, earnings and profit, and property.
-These benefits are possible because income generated within Puerto Rico is generally not subject to U.S. federal taxation.
+Innovative and radical changes are taking place in Puerto Rico.
+In 2012, the legislature enacted a law to encourage investors and service providers of all industries to relocate their headquarters and service activities on the island.
+In return for the island’s gained economic growth, these organizations and individuals are allowed impressive and compelling benefits.
+These new benefits apply to individuals and organizations who relocate to Puerto Rico and include significant reductions of income taxes on long-term capital gains, dividends, interest, and revenues from services.
+These benefits are possible since the income generated from sources within Puerto Rico by a Puerto Rican individual or a Puerto Rico-based company is generally not subject to US federal taxes.

-We, the 20/22 Act Society, are excited to share how Puerto Rico’s legislative changes can benefit other service providers and organizations currently based in the U.S. This website will provide general information on the new legislation relating to this opportunity.
+We, the 20/22 Act Society, are excited to share and educate how Puerto Rico’s legislative changes can benefit other service providers and organizations currently based in the U.S. This website serves as an informative guide, providing general information about legislation related to economic possibilities in Puerto Rico.